November - something in the air I think! The usual

 alive in this nutty world!
 Thank you!
 Scroll

 on down to follow the tour.

-tour covering only a few sections of the U.S., many
+covering only a few sections of the U.S., many folks

-folks have asked about getting the CD or being able to
+have asked about getting the new "FADE TO BLUE" CD or

-Bandcamp.
-As always, we thank you for your support.
+Brothers' Bandcamp page.
+As always, thank you for

 8/27/22 The Levin Brothers with Ali

 Ryerson - all set to hit the road for our September tour.